 Sustainable food systems must:

 Healthy people like to live, work, learn and play in vibrant communities, and local governments play a key role in creating these environments.
-Local governments influence the availability and accessibility of food through their planning and regulatory activities as well as through community facilities, programs and events.
+Local governments influence the food available in our neighbourhoods, and how we access them, through their planning and regulatory activities local community facilities, programs and events.
 Evidence shows that local food environments that make healthier food and drink available and accessible; improve physical and mental health, increase food literacy, reduce local food insecurity, reduce food and resource waste, and reduce environmental impact within the community.

 Unfortunately, many current food environments in Australia do not provide equal access to safe, sustainable, high-quality, healthy food for everyone.
-While interactions are complex, our local neighbourhoods, local economies, social situation, dietary intake and food security are linked to our risk of chronic disease and obesity.
-People with physical access to nutritious foods are more likely to consume a healthy diet and less likely to be obese.
+While interactions are complex, our local neighbourhoods, local economies, social situation, dietary intake and food security are linked to our risk of chronic disease and unhealthy weight.
+People with physical access to nutritious foods are more likely to consume a healthy diet and less likely to be an unhealthy weight.